andrekovac/explain-programming/content/blog/other/quotes.md

 > Words are only pointers - the analysis of pointers is pointless

+@naval's finest quote

+> "A fit body, a calm mind, a house full of love.
+These things cannot be bought - they must be earned."

 ## Life

 > "I keep wondering, how many people do you need to be, before you can become yourself."